-ZOLGENSMA is the only one-time gene therapy for SMA
+ZOLGENSMA is the only one-time gene replacement therapy for SMA

-With over 3500 patients treated worldwide,a ZOLGENSMA is designed to treat the genetic root cause of spinal muscular atrophy (SMA).
-ZOLGENSMA is approved for patients less then 2 years of age with SMA and has been studied in both symptomatic and presymptomatic patients.1,2
+With over 4000 patients treated worldwide,a ZOLGENSMA is designed to treat the genetic root cause of spinal muscular atrophy (SMA).
+ZOLGENSMA is approved for patients less than 2 years of age with SMA and has been studied in both symptomatic and presymptomatic patients.1,2

-Long-term follow-up data, up to 7.5 years after treatment, are available for patients who were symptomatic at the time of infusion.1
+Long-term follow-up data, up to 9.6 years after treatment, are available for patients who were symptomatic at the time of infusion.3

-As of May 2022, long-term follow-up data over 3.5 years after treatment are available for patients who were presymptomatic at the time of infusion.1
+As of June 2024, long-term follow-up data over 5.8 years after treatment are available for patients who were presymptomatic at the time of infusion.3

 "ZOLGENSMA is an attractive option for families because it’s a one-time treatment.
 They don’t have to come in repeatedly for the treatment itself."